Xenosb/learn.rb/chapters/02-ruby_on_rails/readme.md

 ### Bundling gems

 But it would be quite boring and against the principle of dont-repeat-yourself if you'd have to manually install all of the gems every time you checkout a project.
-This is why we have agem called **bundler**.
+This is why we have a gem called **bundler**.
 It helps us get all the gems that we need easily - *One gem to rule them all and in darkness bind them.*
 It will read your **Gemfile** file and install all the gems specified in it.
 You can even choose which version of the gem you want.
 To install the bundler just run following.